Transformation through Teamwork: Developing a Collaborative Leadership Environment in a Changing World

 - Coaching and feedback

-Dr. Sarah Clark has worked for over 10 years at Rogers State University, a regional public university in Claremore, Oklahoma, where she now serves as Associate Library Director.
-Outside of work hours, Dr. Clark podcasts and blogs about library leadership at Better Library Leaders, and has published articles and book chapters on the effectiveness of distance library services, the information search experiences of nontraditional students, and Critical Information Literacy.
-She has also presented at regional, national, and international library conferences, and is the current President of the Oklahoma Chapter of the Association of College and Research Libraries.
+Dr. Sarah Clark was recently selected as Dean and University Librarian at La Salle University in Philadelphia.
+Prior to that, she worked as a front desk staff member, librarian, and ultimately Associate Library Director for 12 years at Rogers State University, a regional public university in Claremore, Oklahoma.
+Outside of work hours, Dr. Clark podcasts and blogs about library leadership at Better Library Leaders, teaches a course on Library Leadership for the University of Oklahoma's School of Library and Information Studies, and has presented and published on the effectiveness of distance library services, the information search experiences of nontraditional students, and Critical Information Literacy.
 Dr. Clark completed her PhD in Higher Education Leadership from Oklahoma State University in May 2016.

 This is an online class that is taught asynchronously, meaning that participants do the work on their own time as their schedules allow.
 The class does not meet together at any particular times, although the instructor may set up optional sychronous chat sessions.
 Instruction includes readings and assignments in one-week segments.
 Class participation is in an online forum environment.